 Dogs are Pack Animals

-Tip: Seek out a local doggy daycare in your area.
-Make sure to do your research on the business before you drop your dog off.
-It’s a great idea to try out the daycare for a few hours to make sure your dog has a good reaction to the other dogs.
-Put some budget aside for a day or two of daycare a week to give your dog the socializing she needs.
+Tip: Find a doggy daycare in your area.
+It’s great to test it out for a few hours to make sure your dog has a good reaction to other pups.
+Put some budget aside for a day or two per week of daycare to give your dog the socializing he needs.

 Dogs Can Get Bored or Lonely

-If we had it our way, we’d be making millions petting our dogs.
+It’d be great to spend all day belly-rubbing, cuddling, and snoot-bopping your dog.
 But it doesn’t work like that.
-So instead of beating ourselves up for having to leave our dogs at home alone, invest in toys and technology that can keep them busy when you aren’t there.
+So, instead of beating yourself up for having to leave your dog at home alone, invest in toys and technology that can keep them busy when you aren’t there.

-Tip: Stuff a Kong with peanut butter and freeze it overnight.
+Tip: Stuff a hollow rubber dog toy with peanut butter and freeze it overnight.
 Or look into cameras that allow you to talk to your dog throughout the day, feed her treats, and keep her entertained from afar.

 Dogs Can Get Scared When They See or Hear Certain Things Equipped with super senses, dogs can flip into “fight-or-flight” mode when they’re startled or made anxious by loud noises like thunder or fireworks.
 This fear can incite escape behavior as your dog looks for ways to feel “safe” again.

 Tip: ThunderShirts are tight-fitting garments for dogs that control anxiety.
 They can be an effective way to keep your dog calm in stressful situations.
-When you leave the house, make sure to close windows to keep the level of noise low while you are away.
+Also, when you leave the house, make sure to close windows to keep the level of noise low while you are away.